The Newbie’s Guide to Getting Into Esports

 2016 is shaping up to be one of the best years for competitive gaming.
-We previously thought that 2013 was the year of esports, but then 2014 came and blew all previous records to pieces.
-Now, in 2016, the scene is still breaking milestones left and right with no end in sight.
+We previously thought 2013 was the year of esports, but then 2014 came and blew all previous records to pieces.
+Now, the scene is still breaking milestones left and right with no end in sight.

 For example, within the past year, ESPN and Yahoo! both launched sections for full-time esports coverage.
 Mainstream household brands are now recognizing the sheer growth and potential of it all, which lends a lot of legitimacy to the whole idea.